 Guiding Principles Addressed:

 Accessibility and Affordability.
-In the Low Income Community Solar Initiative, NYSERDA’s goals include enabling up to 10,000 low income New Yorkers to participate in community solar subscriptions that reduce their total electricity bill and reduce community solar project implementation and financing costs to maximize savings to low income participants.
+In the Solar for All Program, NYSERDA’s goals include enabling up to 10,000 low income New Yorkers to participate in community solar subscriptions that reduce their total electricity bill and reduce community solar project implementation and financing costs to maximize savings to low income participants.
 Standard subscriptions will be structured and sized to not interfere with the customer receiving the full value of the Energy Affordability bill discount, HEAP benefit (if electric heating customer), or typical electrical efficiency measures.

 Community Engagement.
-In the Low Income Community Solar Initiative, NYSERDA will work with low income energy efficiency programs, utilities, community agencies, solar project developers, investors and other market actors to market the program to low income customers and develop a strategy for a post-initiative transition.
+In the Solar for All Program, NYSERDA will work with low income energy efficiency programs, utilities, community agencies, solar project developers, investors and other market actors to market the program to low income customers and develop a strategy for a post-initiative transition.
 The Affordable Solar Predevelopment and Technical Assistance grant program offers funding for community engagement and customer education.

 Consumer Protection.
 Though not specifically characterized as a consumer protection measure in NYSERDA’s initiative, NYSERDA will develop a community solar subscription model specifically for low income customers, with subscriptions offered to income-eligible customers at no cost.
 Generally speaking, when financial liability is eliminated (as it is proposed in this case) the risk for consumer protection violations is greatly reduced.